 The Christian Imagination by Leland Ryken

 I only own Creating Character Arcs, but I’ve read previews and snippets from the other two and I definitely recommend them.
 The authors all have so much knowledge and experience we can learn from and apply to our writing.
 100% recommend that every writer tries to get their hands on at least one of these books if not all three.

-Unfortunately this course is actually closed currently, but it’s planned to be opened up again within the next few months (last I heard), and it is the most amazing theme resource I have ever found.
+This is the most amazing theme resource I have ever found.
 Not even exaggerating.
 Before I did this course I didn’t know very much about theme, and this was a huge eye-opener.